 1155 East Paris Ave.
 SE Suite 300, Grand Rapids, MI 49546

 Phone: (616) 676-8770

-Criminal Lawyer Grand Rapids, Big Rapids Criminal Defense, Ionia Criminal Defense Lawyer, Grand Haven Criminal Defense Attorney, Stanton Criminal Defense, Greenville Criminal Defense Attorney, Wayland Criminal Attorney, Allegan Criminal Attorney, Holland Criminal Attorney, Newaygo Criminal Attorney, White Cloud Criminal Attorney, Fremont Criminal Defense Lawyer, Hastings Criminal Attorney, Middleville Criminal Defense Lawyer, Wyoming Michigan Criminal Attorney, Kent County Criminal Attorney, Ottawa County Criminal Attorney, Newaygo Criminal Attorney, Ionia County Criminal Defense Attorney, Mecosta County Criminal Attorney, Barry County Criminal Attorney, Montcalm County Criminal Attorney, Allegan County Criminal Attorney, Michigan.
+Grand Rapids Criminal Defense Lawyer, Grand Rapids Criminal Defense Attorney, West Michigan Criminal Defense Lawyer, West Michigan Criminal Defense Attorney, Big Rapids Criminal Defense, Ionia Criminal Defense Lawyer, Grand Haven Criminal Defense Attorney, Stanton Criminal Defense Lawyer, Greenville Criminal Defense Attorney, Wayland Criminal Defense Attorney, Allegan Criminal Defense Attorney, Holland Criminal Defense Attorney, Newaygo Criminal Defense Attorney, White Cloud Criminal Defense Attorney, Fremont Criminal Defense Lawyer, Hastings Criminal Defense Attorney, Middleville Criminal Defense Lawyer, Wyoming Michigan Criminal Defense Attorney, Kent County Criminal Defense Attorney, Ottawa County Criminal Defense Attorney, Newaygo Criminal Defense Attorney, Ionia County Criminal Defense Attorney, Mecosta County Criminal Defense Attorney, Barry County Criminal Defense Attorney, Montcalm County Criminal Defense Attorney, Allegan County Criminal Defense Attorney, Michigan Criminal Defense Lawyer

 We represent college students from Calvin College, Aquinas, Grand Valley State University, Cornerstone University, Grand Rapids Community College, Michigan State University, Western Michigan University.